 Vacuum phenomena can also migrate into adjacent structures of a disc, joint or bone and can then be found for example within the epidural space, where they have been reported to lead to pneumatic nerve root compression 14 or in a sleeve of a nerve due to nerve root avulsion 15.

-Appearance and signal characteristics are those of air will be seen as radiolucency on a radiograph and as an air inclusion on CT.
+Appearance and signal characteristics are those of air that will be seen as radiolucency on a radiograph and as an air inclusion on CT.

 - soft tissue emphysema